mertturunc/Bane/README.md

 To-Do List
 -----

+- [ ] REVISE THE CODE FOR THE REWIRITTEN API
 - [x] Variables for commands for example: "g","google", "search" and "lmgtfy"
 - [ ] Emote system
 - [ ] Sending image with text